tajo/react-movable/README.md

 }
 ```

 In order to support screen reader users, react-movable is triggering different messages when user is interacting with the list.
-There is already a set of [English messages](https://github.com/tajo/react-movable/blob/master/src/List.tsx#L77-L89) included but you can override it with this props.
+There is already a set of [English messages](https://github.com/tajo/react-movable/blob/master/src/List.tsx#L77-L89) included but you can override it with this prop.

 ## `arrayMove` and `arrayRemove`